Before you begin

 5

-Once registered, you should see "Registered ✓" on the device configuration page.
-Your sensor will appear in your dashboard within 1-2 minutes and begin reporting data.
+Once paired, the device receives its Node ID and begins MQTT publishing.
+Your sensor will appear in your dashboard within 1–2 minutes and begin reporting data.

 Once your device is registered, you can manage it through the web dashboard.